nihgwu/stickyard/README.md

 The className to be attached to the element when it's sticky.

+> This feature relies on `classList` which is not supported below IE10,
+> so it won't take any effect on IE9 or below, you can use `onSticky`  to implement by yourself.

 ### onSticky
 `function(index)`

-It's called when a element becomes sticky, `-1` means there is no sticky element.
+It's called when an element becomes sticky, `-1` means there is no sticky element.

 ## Usage